R2R-2/rvdata_web_static_pages/README.md

 The pages hosted in this repository are static web pages whose content is intended to be included in the future incarnation of the rvdata.us site

 Pages are hosted via GitHub pages.
 They are pure html without any CSS - intended to be included server-side by the rvdata.us server.

+To see the CSS classes used in the new website, visit http://upgrade.rvdata.us/styles/main.css